Doctors Note Logo

 Understanding Metabolic Impact: How Your Doctor Checks

-Your doctor assesses metabolic health by reviewing your diet, exercise, sleep and stress history, performing a physical exam (including measures like BMI, blood pressure and skin checks) and ordering blood and urine tests to evaluate energy production, hormone balance and organ function.
+Doctors assess metabolic health through a combination of lifestyle review, physical examination, and lab testing.
+This includes evaluating your diet, exercise, sleep, and stress history, performing a physical exam (measuring BMI, blood pressure, and checking the skin), and ordering blood and urine tests to assess energy production, hormone balance, and organ function.

 answer background